Education and Workforce

 Sponsor: Rep. David Livingston (R)

 Summary: Requires that an employer who is refused coverage by two or more insurers be placed in the assigned risk plan established by this legislation unless on a current or prior workers’ compensation policy the employer knowingly does not meet reasonable health and safety, audit or loss prevention requirements, allow an insurance carrier or assigned insurance carrier reasonable access to employer records for audit or inspection purposes under the policy, has an outstanding premium that is due on a workers’ compensation policy and that is not subject to a dispute, the employer or employers representative knowingly fails to comply with the assigned risk plans application procedures or makes a material misrepresentation on the application.
+AS PASSED HOUSE.

 Comment: